microsoft/hlsl-specs/docs/DesignConsiderations.md

 ### Principle of least astonishment

 Most HLSL users are C++ users.
-Acknowledging that aspects of C++ don't map efficiently to GPUs (looking at you `virtual`, RTTI, and exceptions), we should strive for alignment with C++ wherever possible and follow the [principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
+Acknowledging that certain aspects of C++ don't map efficiently to GPUs (such as `virtual`, RTTI, and exceptions), we should strive for alignment with C++ wherever possible and follow the [principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).